According to Google, a webinar is a "seminar conducted over the Internet." While that webinar definition is true, a webinar is more than that.

 3. How to Join a Webinar

 How your audience joins the webinar depends on your chosen platform.
-Some of them will require the attendees to download a small application first and enter their registration details.
+Some of them require the attendees to download a small application first and enter their registration details.

-Some platforms will require a special link that'll be emailed to them before the webinar starts.
+Some platforms require a special link that'll be emailed to them before the webinar starts.
 On some platforms, your audience will have the ability to call in and attend by dialing a specific phone number.

 Remember to read through the documentation of your chosen platform so you can set up all the necessary emails to ensure your audience doesn't miss the webinar.

 4. Post-Webinar Follow Up